sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-slack-alerts.md

 ## Create a handler

-Use sensuctl to create a handler called `slack` that pipes observation data (events) to Slack using the `sensu-slack-handler` dynamic runtime asset.
+Use sensuctl to create a handler called `slack` that pipes observation data (events) to Slack using the sensu/sensu-slack-handler dynamic runtime asset.
 Before you run the sensuctl command below, edit it to include your Slack webhook URL and the channel where you want to receive events:

 {{< code shell >}}